-The Monitoring Settings Wizard will be displayed (Fig. 1).
+The Monitoring Check Wizard will be displayed (Fig. 1).

-Fig. 1: The Monitoring Settings Wizard window.
+Fig. 1: The Monitoring Check Wizard window.
 Step 1 of 3: the monitoring check parameters.
 Select a check type and configure its parameters.

 Select a monitoring check type (ICMP ping, TCP port check, etc) and configure its parameters on the Step 1 of the Wizard (after the greetings page).

 Warning!
 If you are configuring a check for several selected hosts at once, you can use the %A key for substituting a host's network address to the necessary field (for example, to a command line, file or folder path, URL, etc.)

 Click Next>> and proceed to the Step 2 of the Wizard.